shukriadams/docker-perforce/README.md

 Note that you will have to manually set filesystem permissions on your depot volume, Perforce will not do this for you.

-## Permissions

-To run the Perforce server, you need to shell in as user `perforce`.
-The container doesn't set this as the default user because Perforce setup must done as `root`.
-Perforce quirk.

 ## Build Container